niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

-## 🐥 1.4 Install AI Manager with demo content
+## 🐥 1.4 Install AIManager with demo content

 1. In the the OCP Web UI click on the `+` sign in the right upper corner